Q-code-unique/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The eighth script create new global variable
 The ninth script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 The tenth script prints the result of POWER divided by DIVIDE, followed by a new line.
+The eleventh script displays the result of BREATH to the power LOVE